Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 ![Do I REALLY want to buy this?](saga-tutorial-2-feature.png)

-NServiceBus not only has the ability to send and publish messages, but also to [delay messages](/nservicebus/messaging/delayed-delivery.md).
-Delayed delivery effectively provides the ability to *send messages into the future*, a feature that is used by [Saga Timeouts](/nservicebus/sagas/timeouts.md).
+In addition to sending and publishing messages, NServiceBus can also [delay messages](/nservicebus/messaging/delayed-delivery.md).
+Delayed delivery effectively provides the ability to *send messages into the future*, a feature used by [Saga Timeouts](/nservicebus/sagas/timeouts.md).

-There's no need to write batch jobs to query records of interest every night.
-Instead, each instance is able to manage time in its own workflow, setting virtual alarm clocks to act upon something.
+There's no need to write batch jobs to query data every night.
+Instead, each instance is able to manage time in its own workflow, setting virtual alarm clocks to do something.

-NOTE: Timeouts are guaranteed to not trigger before the specified point in time but might be delayed if the system is very busy.
+NOTE: The delivery of a delayed message is not guaranteed to occur at the specified point in time.
+It may be delayed further if the system is very busy at that time.

-The use cases for saga timeouts are too numerous to count, therefore, in this tutorial we will focus on implementing the [buyer's remorse pattern](https://en.wikipedia.org/wiki/Buyer%27s_remorse).
+The use cases for saga timeouts are too numerous to count, so in this tutorial we will focus on implementing the [buyer's remorse pattern](https://en.wikipedia.org/wiki/Buyer%27s_remorse).
 In this pattern, customers that purchased something are able to cancel their order within a certain amount of time after it was placed.
 This is an important software pattern that pops up in non-retail domains as well.
 For example, Gmail uses the same pattern for their [Undo Send feature](https://support.google.com/mail/answer/2819488?co=GENIE.Platform%3DDesktop&hl=en).

 With the buyer's remorse pattern, the purchase is kept in a holding state until after a defined delay.
 The order isn't *really* sent until the timeout has expired.